Get to know me

 About Blanche(she/her)

-It is my life mission to be a part of shaping the world to be more inclusive of all peoples so that we can all be safe, welcomed, valued & celebrated.
+I am passionate about shaping the world to be more inclusive of all peoples so that we can all be safe, welcomed, valued & celebrated.

 About Blanche(she/her)

-It is my life mission to be a part of shaping the world to be more inclusive of all peoples so that we can all be safe, welcomed, valued & celebrated.
+I am passionate about shaping the world to be more inclusive of all peoples so that we can all be safe, welcomed, valued & celebrated.

 My Approach